leon4rd/test/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why was it called the dark ages?
+Because of all the knights.